filippoengidashet/JetpackComposeNewsApp/README.md

 - Dependency Injection with Dagger-Hilt
 - Ui component construction with Jetpack Compose framework and Material3
 - Use of kotlin flow to handle async data over coroutines
+- Retrofit for REST API calls
+- Room database for persistence
+- Coil for image loading and caching
 - Partial unit test with mockito

 ## Architecture